This Instant Pot rice recipe takes the guesswork out of making rice!

 Rice to Water Ratio

-For white rice in the Instant Pot, most recipes call for a 1:1 ratio but I do find the rice needs just a tiny bit more in my IP so I add 1 cup rice, 1 cup water plus a couple of tablespoons and it comes out perfectly every time.
+For white rice in the Instant Pot, most recipes call for a 1:1 ratio, but I do find the rice needs just a tiny bit more in my IP so I add 1 cup rice, 1 cup water, plus a couple of tablespoons, and it comes out perfectly every time.

 Brown rice, wild rice and other varieties need a bit more water than white rice.

-How to Store Leftover Rice
+Storing Leftover Rice

 More Instant Pot Favorites